product-noob/product-noob.github.io/_posts/2021-08-03-Building Vaccine Slot Finder.md

 ### Questions we had while starting the project:

-Before we went ahead and started working on the project in full steam, there were a couple of WHYs and Hows we thought to answer for ourselves and the team to have the right intensions and the idea of what we wanted to build.
+Before we went ahead and started working on the project in full steam, there were a couple of WHYs and HOWs we thought to answer for ourselves and the team to have the right intensions and the idea of what we wanted to build.

 #### I. Why should we do this?